apache/dubbo-js/packages/connect-web-test/README.md

 ### Running tests in Node.js

-@apache/dubbo-web requires the fetch API.
+apache-dubbo-web requires the fetch API.
 It is available since Node.js v18, and you can run this suite of tests on it with `make testwebnode`.
 Note that client-streaming and bidi-streaming are not fully supported because of limitations in browser APIs.